 Be sure to do your research about obtaining a zoning permit for multifamily units before purchasing a piece of land.
 Zoning and building permits don’t usually cost that much in the grand scheme of things, so they typically won’t affect your final price too much.
 But, they’re still something to account for in the process.

-Work With APX on Your Apartment Complex
+Work With APX To Build Your Apartment Complex

 You want the process of building an apartment complex to go as smoothly as possible.
 While many general contractors are notorious for going over budget and getting behind schedule, our team at APX Construction Group always goes above and beyond to ensure we stay on track with your wishes.